Earning Your Associate's Degree in Nursing Can Jumpstart Your Career

 How long does my program take to complete?

 One of the biggest benefits to earning your ADN is that it can be completed in as little as two years.
-And as for an LPN/LVN certificate, many are able to complete training in just a year.
-Both of these programs are often the right choice for people who know they want a career in health care, but also want to start working as soon as possible.
+LPN/LVN certificate can often be completed in a year.
+Both of these programs are great options for people who know they want a career in health care, but also want to start working as soon as possible.

 Am I a good fit for this program?